 Pro Tip: Check the Job Listing itself.
 If the job post is "Closed" but your status is still "Under Review," you have likely been ghosted.

-3. Google Application Status Meaning
+3. Google Job Application Status (How long to respond after applying)

 - "In Scheduling Queue": (The Golden Ticket).
 You passed the resume screen!
 A coordinator is assigned to find you a slot.
 Watch your email like a hawk.